DamoM73/anvil-python-tutorials/10_adjust_title.md

 ## Planning

-To acheive this, we want the MainForm title to display the following text for each component (at this stage we will only focus on the compontents we have linked):
+To achieve this, we want the MainForm title to display the following text for each component (at this stage we will only focus on the components we have linked):

 - HomeComponent &rarr; **StudyM8**
 - CalendarComponent &rarr; **StudyM8 - Calendar**